Frequently asked questions.

 Are my deposits insured by the FDIC?

-Yes, all the funds in your account are held by our partner bank, The Bancorp Bank, Member FDIC.
-They’re insured by The Bancorp Bank to at least the FDIC maximum (currently $250,000).
+Yes, all the funds in your account are held by our partner bank, Compass Bank, Members FDIC.
+(BBVA Compass is a trade name of Compass Bank.)
+They’re insured to at least the FDIC maximum, which is currently $250,000.

 What is your security policy?